Skip to main content

 trellis init -u your-name --codex --gemini

 your-name becomes your developer identity and creates your personal workspace at .trellis/workspace/your-name/.
-Supported flags: --claude, --cursor, --opencode, --codex, --kiro, --gemini, --qoder, --codebuddy, --copilot, --droid, --antigravity, --windsurf, --kilo.
-Beyond these 13 configured platforms, any AI coding agent that reads the .agents/skills/ standard (Amp, Cline, Deep Agents, Firebender, Kimi Code CLI, Warp, and more) can also consume Trellis: Codex writes its skills there, and the files are directly usable by the rest of that ecosystem.
+Supported flags: --claude, --cursor, --opencode, --codex, --kiro, --gemini, --qoder, --codebuddy, --copilot, --droid, --pi, --antigravity, --windsurf, --kilo.
+Beyond these 14 configured platforms, any AI coding agent that reads the .agents/skills/ standard (Amp, Cline, Deep Agents, Firebender, Kimi Code CLI, Warp, and more) can also consume Trellis: Codex writes its skills there, and the files are directly usable by the rest of that ecosystem.

 Platform Configuration